Low-dimensional adaptation of diffusion models: Convergence in total variation: Main results

+{\bf Score estimation assumptions.} We first analyze the TV-based performance of the DDIM sampler in the presence of noisy score estimates.
+Our theory relies on the following assumptions on the estimated scores.
+Compared with those required for DDPM (see Section~\ref{sec:conv_DDPM_in_TV}), these assumptions are more stringent due to the deterministic nature of DDIM, but, as we will shortly justify, they are attainable by kernel-based score estimators with finite-sample and adaptive guarantees. \begin{assumption}[Score estimates for DDIM] Suppose that each of the estimated score functions $\{s_t(\cdot)\}_{t=1}^T$ is twice continuously differentiable.
+For each $1\leq t \le T$, assume that

-\end{assumption} In short, Assumption~\ref{ass:ddim_score_matching} is concerned with higher-order estimation errors of the score functions under different metrics, namely, the time-averaged errors w.r.t.~the associated Jacobian matrix and Hessian tensor.
-Intuitively, given that DDIM is deterministic without bringing in random noise to smooth the trajectory, additional assumptions like higher-order score estimation accuracy are needed in order to mitigate the propagation of estimation errors in each backward step.
-We shall see how these error metrics influence the final sampling fidelity in the next subsection.
+\end{assumption} In essence, Assumption~\ref{ass:ddim_score_matching} is concerned with the accuracy of the estimated score functions under a few metrics, including time-averaged errors for the score estimates themselves as well as their associated Jacobians and Hessians.
+Intuitively, given that DDIM is deterministic without injecting extra random noise to smooth the trajectory, additional assumptions like higher-order score estimation accuracy are needed in order to mitigate the propagation of estimation errors in each backward step; see, e.g., \citet{li2024sharp,huang2024convergence}.
+Moreover, we will show that the above assumptions are attainable via kernel-based score estimation procedures with adaptive finite-sample guarantees.